OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:1

-Better is a poor person who walks in his integrity
-Than one who is perverse in speech and is a fool.
+Better is a poor person who walks in integrity than one who is perverse in speech and is a fool.

 ## Proverbs 19:2

-Desire without knowledge is not good,
-And one who hurries his footsteps errs.
+Desire without knowledge is not good, and one who hurries his steps misses the way.

 ## Proverbs 19:3

-The foolishness of a person ruins his way,
-And his heart rages against the Lord.
+A person’s own folly leads to ruin, yet his heart rages against the Lord.

 ## Proverbs 19:4

-Wealth adds many friends,
-But a poor person is separated from his friend.
+Wealth attracts many friends, but a poor person is separated from his friend.

 ## Proverbs 19:5

-A false witness will not go unpunished,
-And one who declares lies will not escape.
+A false witness will not go unpunished, and whoever pours out lies will not escape.

 ## Proverbs 19:6

-Many will seek the favour of a generous person,
-And every person is a friend to him who gives gifts.
+Many seek the favour of a generous person, and everyone is a friend to one who gives gifts.

 ## Proverbs 19:7

-All the brothers of a poor person hate him;
-How much more do his friends abandon him!
-> He pursues them with words, but they are gone.
+All the relatives of a poor person shun him; how much more do his friends avoid him!
+Though he pursues them with pleading, they are nowhere to be found.

 ## Proverbs 19:8

-One who gets wisdom loves his own soul;
-One who keeps understanding will find good.
+The one who acquires wisdom loves his own soul; the one who cherishes understanding will find good.

 ## Proverbs 19:9

-A false witness will not go unpunished,
-And one who declares lies will perish.
+A false witness will not go unpunished, and whoever pours out lies will perish.

 ## Proverbs 19:10

-Luxury is not fitting for a fool;
-Much less for a slave to rule over princes.
+Luxury is not fitting for a fool; much less for a slave to rule over princes.

 ## Proverbs 19:11

-A person’s discretion makes him slow to anger,
-And it is his glory to overlook an offence.
+A person’s wisdom makes him slow to anger; it is to his glory to overlook an offence.

 ## Proverbs 19:12

-The king’s wrath is like the roaring of a lion,
-But his favour is like dew on the grass.
+A king’s wrath is like the roaring of a lion, but his favour is like dew on the grass.

 ## Proverbs 19:13

-A foolish son is destruction to his father,
-And the quarrels of a wife are a constant dripping.
+A foolish child is a father’s ruin, and the quarrels of a wife are like a constant dripping.

 ## Proverbs 19:14

-House and wealth are inherited from fathers,
-But a prudent wife is from the Lord.
+House and wealth are inherited from parents, but a prudent wife is from the Lord.

 ## Proverbs 19:15

-Laziness casts one into a deep sleep,
-And an idle person will suffer hunger.
+Laziness brings on deep sleep, and a lazy person will suffer hunger.

 ## Proverbs 19:16

-One who keeps the commandment keeps his soul,
-But one who is careless of conduct will die.
+Whoever keeps the commandment keeps his life, but whoever is careless of conduct will die.

 ## Proverbs 19:17

-One who is gracious to the poor lends to the Lord,
-And He will repay him for his good deed.
+Whoever is kind to the poor lends to the Lord, and He will repay him for his good deed.

 ## Proverbs 19:18

-Discipline your son while there is hope,
-And do not desire his death.
+Discipline your children while there is hope, and do not be a willing party to their death.

 ## Proverbs 19:19

-A person of great anger will suffer punishment;
-For if you rescue him, you will have to do it again.
+A hot-tempered person must pay the penalty; if you rescue him, you will have to do it again.

 ## Proverbs 19:20

-Listen to advice and accept discipline,
-So that you may be wise in the future.
+Listen to advice and accept discipline, so that you may be wise for the rest of your days.

 ## Proverbs 19:21

-Many plans are in a person’s heart,
+Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails.
-But the plan of the Lord will stand.

 ## Proverbs 19:22

-What is desirable in a person is his kindness,
-And it is better to be a poor person than a liar.
+What is desirable in a person is his kindness; it is better to be poor than a liar.

 ## Proverbs 19:23

-The fear of the Lord leads to life,
-So that one may sleep satisfied, untouched by evil.
+The fear of the Lord leads to life; then one rests content, untouched by trouble.

 ## Proverbs 19:24

-The lazy one buries his hand in the dish,
-But will not even bring it back to his mouth.
+The sluggard buries his hand in the dish and will not even bring it back to his mouth.

 ## Proverbs 19:25

-Strike a scoffer, and the naive may become shrewd,
-But rebuke one who has understanding, and he will gain knowledge.
+Strike a mocker, and the simple will learn prudence; rebuke the discerning, and they will gain knowledge.

 ## Proverbs 19:26

-He who assaults his father and drives out his mother
-Is a shameful and disgraceful son.
+He who robs his father and drives out his mother is a shameful and disgraceful son.

 ## Proverbs 19:27

-Stop listening, my son, to discipline,
-And you will stray from the words of knowledge.
+Stop listening to instruction, my son, and you will stray from the words of knowledge.

 ## Proverbs 19:28

-A worthless witness makes a mockery of justice,
-And the mouth of the wicked swallows wrongdoing.
+A worthless witness mocks at justice, and the mouth of the wicked gulps down wrongdoing.

 ## Proverbs 19:29

-Judgments are prepared for scoffers,
-And beatings for the backs of fools.
+Judgments are prepared for mockers, and beatings for the backs of fools.